Skip to content

 80s Toys, Fashion & Fads (32-38)

-No decade did consumer mania like the 80s.
-Parents fought in store aisles.
-A toy professor’s puzzle sold 100 million units.
-Wearing a brand logo went from tacky to aspirational overnight.
-LearnClash’s 80s pop culture trivia questions cover the fads, the fashion, and the price tags that defined the decade’s obsessions.
+No decade did consumer mania quite like the 80s.
+Parents threw punches in store aisles over a cloth doll.
+A Hungarian professor’s puzzle sold 100 million units.
+And a brand logo flipped from tacky to aspirational practically overnight.
+The seven questions ahead cover those fads, the fashion, and the price tags behind the decade’s obsessions.
+On LearnClash, this category sparks the loudest arguments from anyone who actually lived through it.

 32. In the 1983 Cabbage Patch Kids craze, how many dolls were produced versus how many orders were placed?
 (Medium)